jidegithub/kana/README.md

     To curb this i copied a large set of data and stored it as a json file in the project folder.

 ## Pagination component
   Due to the aformentioned above, I could'nt wrap up the pagination.
-I instead used infinite scrolling to fetch data when needed.
+I could have used infinite scrolling to fetch data but the json file is stored in the project so reading the file is going to require another uneccesary setup.

 ## Data structure
   The data structure of a single template json data can be better.